phamlauren/w4156-describe-that/README.md

 4. ~Describers will be able to dynamically adjust the timing of descriptions within a description track.~ Implemented.
 5. ~Describers will be able to designate descriptions as _inline_ (plays alongside the video) or _extended_ (pauses the video while the description is playing).~ Implemented.

+## 4. Plans for final iteration

+As seen in the previous section, we implemented everything that we had planned at the end of iter-1 for iter-2.
+Here follows a list of final items to implement which were not included in the plans for iter-2 or blocked along the way (in no particular order):

+1. Allow users to favorite AD tracks, which will then show up on their dashboard.
+2. Allow custom volume management for AD and original video audio.
+3. Allow users to upvote AD tracks.
+4. Allow users to add comments and comment replies to description tracks.
+5. Implement the notion of "fulfilled" and "unfulfilled" requests, so that if a user publishes AD for a request in the requested language, then the requests are marked as "fulfilled"; if AD for that language has yet to be published or if AD for that language becomes unpublished, then the requests are marked as "unfulfilled."
+6. Validate descriptions so that there are no descriptions that overlap at any time.
+7. Optimize interface for screen readers.

-## 4. Running DescribeThat! locally
+## 5. Running DescribeThat! locally

 To the TAs: we are hoping that you don't have to run the application locally for ease on both of our parts.
 However, if you want to run the application locally and haven't received those credentials from us already, please let us know and we will get them to you in a secure way.
 (We should have already submitted them in a file on Courseworks.)

-To mitigate the need for you to run the application locally, we have served code coverage generated by SimpleCov as a static file which you can access on Heroku [here](https://describe-that.herokuapp.com/coverage).
+To mitigate the need for you to run the application locally, we have served code coverage generated by SimpleCov as a static file which you can access on Heroku [here for iter-2](https://w4156.herokuapp.com/coverage).
 Every time we run Cucumber and RSpec to generate the coverage report and before we push the static file to production, we manually delete all source code information from the report for security.
+As of midnight on 29 March 2021, this static file will have the code coverage generated by running Cucumber and RSpec on the source code submitted for the iteration 2 deadline.

 > We hope that providing this coverage report on Heroku will eliminate your need to run the app locally.
 However, if you still need to run the app locally, follow the following instructions:

-Once you have cloned this repository and you are in the **w4156-describe-that** directory, run:
+Once you have cloned this repository and you are in the `w4156-describe-that` directory, run:

 ```
 $ bundle install